-Our GCSE assessments, part of our SkillsBuilder package, use the new 1-9 grading system where a grade 4 is the equivalent of the old grade C, the target grade, and a grade 5 spans the high end of a C and a lower B. Grade 9 represents the old A*.
+Our GCSE assessments, part of our SkillsBuilder package, use the new 1-9 grading system where a grade 4 is the equivalent of the old grade C, the target grade, and a grade 5 spans the high end of a C and a lower B. The top end of grade 8 to grade 9 represents the old A*.

 Our GCSE initial assessments uniquely measure both a learner’s overall working-towards level and their spiky profile.
 The English initial assessment shows the levels for reading and the writing topics of spelling, punctuation and grammar – SpaG.
 Our maths initial assessment shows the levels for number, geometry, algebra, and probability and statistics.
 The foundation paper in maths now includes topics that were previously in the higher paper, such as standard form, vectors and factorising quadratic expressions.
 These topics are covered in our assessments and our resources.